GPII/universal/README.md

 docker images
 ```

-`docker images` will show the universal docker image named `vagrant-universal` has been built.
+Running the command `docker images` will show the universal docker image named `vagrant-universal` has been built.

 ##### Method 2: On the host machine that has docker installed